 How This Protects Residents

 Certification adds accountability.
-Operators agree to inspections, documentation, and corrective action if something falls short.
+Operators agree to inspections, documentation, and corrective action when something falls short.
 Residents can rely on written house rules, structured routines, and fair processes that reduce confusion and conflict.
 Families and referral partners gain assurance that the residence follows national best practices rather than ad hoc rules.
 In Maine, MARR’s oversight is the recognized process for validating recovery residences.

-ENSO Recovery’s MARR-Certified Residences
+Enso Recovery’s MARR-Certified Residences

-ENSO Recovery operates MARR-certified Level II and Level III residences in Augusta and Sanford.
+Enso Recovery operates five MARR-certified Level II and Level III recovery residences across its Maine network.
 Level II homes provide a peer-oriented environment with staff support.
-Level III homes add more structure and programming to match early recovery needs.
-All ENSO houses accept individuals on medication-assisted treatment, which aligns housing with evidence-based care.
+Level III homes add more structure and programming for early recovery needs.
+All Enso houses accept individuals on medication-assisted treatment, which aligns housing with evidence-based care.

 Safety: Systems That Reduce Risk